szboynono/mosha-vue-toastify/README.md

 A lightweight and fun Vue 3 toast or notification or snack bar or however you wanna call it library.

+**Vue Version Support**: This library supports Vue 3.0+ and is tested with Vue 3.5.x.
+For the best experience, we recommend using Vue 3.5 or higher.

 English | [简体中文](./README-zh_CN.md)

 ![alt text](./gif/demo.gif "Logo Title Text 1")